 State officials needing information about the state Ethics Law are reminded that PDC has no authority to advise them regarding the acceptability of gifts or other items.
 Contact either the Executive Ethics Board (360/664-0871), the Legislative Ethics Board (360/786-7540) or the Commission on Judicial Conduct (360/753-4585).

-Each F-1 you file must include certain financial information for you, your spouse or registered domestic partner, your dependent children and other dependent relatives if they lived with you during the reporting period.
-In other words, include information regarding dependent children regardless of where they lived.
+Each F-1 you file must include certain financial information for you, your spouse or registered domestic partner, and possibly your dependent children and other dependent relatives.
+Include information about dependent children or other dependent relatives if there is pertinent information about them that must be reported on the F-1, such as if your dependents had more than $2,400 in income during the reporting period.
 (Do not report information about independent adult children who lived at home or away from home.)
 Include information about other dependent relatives only if they lived with you.

-The amounts of the reporting thresholds and dollar codes were most recently adjusted for inflation in January 2015 (WAC 390-24-301).
+The amounts of the reporting thresholds were most recently adjusted for inflation in January 2015 (WAC 390-24-301).
+The value ranges are different from the letter codes used before 2020.

 If you have questions, comments or suggestions on ways to improve these instructions, please contact the PDC.
 If you write to us with questions, also include a daytime telephone number.